 School of Beatbox is a social enterprise.
 A core part of our social mission is to have a material positive impact on children and young people's self-esteem and confidence.
-Over 50% of profits are reinvested into the business to ensure we fulfil this purpose.
-We run other projects that have a positive social impact too.
-We are currently running one called 'Stammer Project'.
-Find out more below.
+Another part of our social mission is to raise awareness about stammering.
+Over 50% of profits are reinvested into the business to ensure we fulfil our social mission.
+Find out more about our social mission and current projects below.

 Hi, I'm Danny Ladwa, the founder of School of Beatbox.
 I used to stammer (stutter) as a child.
 This happened when I was 9 years old.
 It affected my confidence and self-esteem in a big way and I didn't understand why all of a sudden the words I wanted to say just wouldn't come out.
 Often it would be my own name that I couldn't say.
 This lasted for 2 years until I was 11 years old.

 When I was 11 I discovered that I could make some pretty realistic drum sounds with my mouth and I had gotten into this off the back of an already running passion for singing, rapping and writing lyrics.
 I noticed that I never stammered when I sang, rapped or beatboxed and when I saw the reactions from my friends I felt like a superhero.
 I could use my voice in a way that allowed me to express myself without fear of judgement and it was something that no one else around me could do.

 I latched on to my creative outlet and never stopped.
 I closed the door on my stammering past and never looked back as I was so relieved that it wasn't a cause for concern any more.
 Although I realise that my creativity was not necessarily a cure for my stammer, it was something that gave me back my confidence.

 Years later (in 2017) when I had the idea to set up School of Beatbox, I knew that I wanted to give something back to the community and I decided that School of Beatbox would be a Social Enterprise.
 A Social Enterprise is essentially a business that makes a profit but does so while making the world a better place through having a positive social impact.